UrbsLab/STREAMLINE/docs/source/colab.md

 The user open the zip on their local system, or alternatively you can explore the files on Google Colab by opening the file-explorer pane on the left.
-How to analyze this output can be found in the [Analyzing Outputs](analysis.md) section. by opening the file-explorer pane on the left.
 How to analyze this output can be found in the [Analyzing Outputs](analysis.md) section.

 ## Running on your own datasets
 This section explains how to update the Google Colaboratory Notebook to run on one or more user specified